cbe453/arc-plato-shell/index.md

 root: .
 ---

-This workshop is an introduction to using high-performance computing systems effectively.
-We obviously can't cover every case or give an exhaustive course on parallel programming in just two days of teaching time.
-Instead, this workshop is intended to give students a good introduction and overview of the tools available and how to use them effectively.

-By the end of this workshop, students will know how to:

-* Use the UNIX command line (also known as terminal or shell) to operate a computer, connect to a cluster, and write simple shell scripts.
-* Submit and manage jobs on a cluster using a scheduler, transfer files, and use software through environment modules.
-* Learn the fundamentals of programming in Python or Chapel.
-* Understand parallel programming strategies, and write basic parallel code in Python or Chapel.
+The “shell” is the command-line interface of Linux and other UNIX operating systems.
+In this three-hour hands-on workshop, you will learn how to connect to a remote Linux system, use basic commands, navigate and work with files and directories, use wildcards and pipes to build powerful commands, and write simple shell scripts to automate your work.
+These basic skills will make you autonomous with Linux and allow you to continue learning on your own.
+They are also prerequisites for learning to use Linux high-performance computers.

 > ## NOTE
 >
-> - This is the draft HPC Carpentry release.
-Comments and feedback are welcome.
+> - This is the draft HPC Carpentry release, with modifications for use on the
-> - Additionally, please explore the lesson, [shell-novice](https://swcarpentry.github.io/shell-novice/) until this one is complete.
+>   Plato HPC cluster at the University of Saskatchewan.
+Comments and feedback
+>   are welcome.
 {: .callout}

 > ## Prerequisites
+> - Familiarity with computers is expected, but no previous experience with
->
+>   Linux/UNIX is required.
-> There are no real prerequisites for this lesson, but prior programming and/or command line
-> experience will be helpful.
+> - Attendees must bring a laptop with SSH capabilities: a terminal and SSH
+>   client for Linux, MacOS or other UNIX systems; MobaXterm or PUTTY for
+>   Windows.
+We can help attendees prepare their laptop on request.
+> - Campus wifi users must be connected to the *uofs-secure* access point.
+> - Remote users must be connected to the network through the USask VPN.
+> - See the [Setup page](setup.md) for details.
 {: .prereq}